concretecms-community-store/community_store_stripe_elements/README.md

 ## Setup
 Install Community Store First.

-Download a 'release' zip of the add-on, unzip this to the packages folder of your concrete5 install (alongside the community_store folder) and install via the dashboard.
+Download a 'release' zip of the add-on, unzip this to the packages folder of your Concrete CMS install (alongside the community_store folder) and install via the dashboard.

 Once installed, configure the payment method through the Settings/Payments dashboard section for 'Store'.
 You will need to log into Stripe's Dashboard, and through the Developers section copy in test and live API Keys.